mseidel819/mseidel819/README.md

 - 👋 Hi, I’m Matt
 - 👀 I’m interested in ...
-Learning programming and development to find a job closer to home.
+Learning programming and development in order to change careers
 - 🌱 I’m currently learning ...
 Javascript and front end development
 - 📫 How to reach me ... you can email me at mseidel819@gmail.com